 “How do I tell them that against all odds, you will find plastic at the very deepest point in the Pacific Ocean?”

 On entering a border post into the country, vehicles are searched and any plastic bags or packaging are confiscated before they enter the country.
+Plastic bags and packaging are taken from tourists at the airport.

 The ban was set after Kenyans were found to be using 24 million plastic bags each month.
 The United Nations’ Environment Programme discovered that cows slaughtered in Nairobi regularly had up to 20 bags in their stomachs, sparking fears over plastic contamination in the food chain.